seisatsu/PyWW/README.txt

 * The wiki layout can be modified by changing simple template files.
 * It can back up previous versions of pages.
 * It's released under the MIT License for maximum freedom.

-Planned Features:
 * Optional password protection for pages.
+(PASSWORD variable.)